-3.3 Compression Along the State Iteration Dimension
+3.4 Compression Along the State Iteration Dimension

-By state iteration dimension, we are referring to the main iteration loop(s) of the data producer.
-For many PDE-based simulations, the main iteration dimension is time.
+By state iteration dimension, we refer to the data producer's main iteration loop(s).
+For example, the main iteration dimension for many PDE-based simulations is time.
 But, for some outer loop methods, the main iteration dimension(s) might be some kind of parameter study including multiple parameters.

-The challenge here is to manage the data in a way that meets ZFP's chunklet size and shape minimum requirements.
-In any H5Dwrite at least 4 samples along a ZFP compression dimension are needed or there will be wasted space due to padding.
+The challenge here is to manage the data to meet ZFP's chunklet size and shape minimum requirements.
+In any H5Dwrite at least 4 samples along a ZFP compression dimension are needed, or there will be wasted space due to padding.
 This means that data must be buffered along those dimensions before H5Dwrite's can be issued.

-For example, suppose you have a tensor valued field (e.g. a 3x3 matrix at every point) over a 4D (3 spatial dimensions and 1 time dimension), regularly sampled domain?
+For example, suppose you have a tensor-valued field (e.g. a 3x3 matrix at every point) over a 4D (3 spatial dimensions and 1 time dimension), regularly sampled domain?
 Conceptually, this is a 6 dimensional dataset in HDF5 with one of the dimensions (the time dimension) extendible.
-You are free to define this as a 6 dimensional dataset in HDF5.
+So, you are free to define this as a 6 dimensional dataset in HDF5.
 But, you will also have to chunk the dataset.
-You can select any chunk shape you want except that no more than 3 (or 4 for ZFP versions 0.5.4 and newer) dimensions of the chunk can be non-unity.
+You can select any chunk shape you want, except that no more than 3 (or 4 for ZFP versions 0.5.4 and newer) dimensions of the chunk can be non-unity.

-In the code snipit below, we demonstrate this case.
+In the code snippet below, we demonstrate this case.
 A key issue to deal with is that because we will use ZFP to compress along the time dimension, this forces us to keep in memory a sufficient number of timesteps to match ZFP's chunklet size of 4.